jpadamsonline/neo-mac-vim/README.md

 Or restart your Mac.

-- Verify that `nvim-qt` is installed and executable at the expected path.
+- Verify that `neovim-qt` is installed and `nvim-qt` is  executable at the expected path.

 ---